Administrador de Infraestructuras Ferroviarias

-Founding
+History

-ADIF is the result of Railway Sector Act, which arises from the transposition of European Directives.
-It requires that large European national railway independently manage the infrastructure and trains on it.
-The ultimate goal was to allow any other rail operator operating on the network to do so on equal terms with the operator, in this case, Renfe, promoting free competition.
+ADIF was created as the result of Railway Sector Act, which arises from the transposition of European Directives that required all large European national railways to independently manage the infrastructure and trains on it.
+The ultimate goal of this legislation was to permit any other rail operator seeking to access the network to do so on equal terms with the incumbent operator (in the case of Spain, Renfe) and thus promote free competition.

 The Renfe division became effective on 1 January 2005 between the two companies: